supahgreg/cf-for-k8s/docs/deploy-in-ci.md

 | `relintdockerhubpushbot/cf-test-runner` | This image contains everything required to run the smoke tests. |
 | `relintdockerhubpushbot/cf-for-k8s-azure` | Used for deploying cf-for-k8s onto an Azure (AKS) cluster. |

-## Concourse Example
+## Concourse examples

-You can see an example of how we combined these scripts in our own CI pipeline [here](../ci/pipelines/cf-for-k8s.yml).
+You can see examples of how we combined these scripts in our own CI pipelines [here](../ci/pipelines).